Chrysthy/30DaysOfCSS/README.md

 # :loudspeaker: Rules

 * Create a Project per Day.
+* Share your progress using the hashtags #30DaysOfCSS and #30diasDeCSS;
+* The project must be completed by 11:59 pm.

 <br>

 # 📝 Challenges